jarryll/sei-24-proj-4/README.md

 Try it out [here](https://travel-memo.herokuapp.com/).

+## User Story
+"As someone who travels multiple times a year, I would like a simple and uncluttered platform to make a quick note of the places I have visited, be it uploading a simple photo, or jotting down my impressions at that time.
+This would make it easy for me to showcase my footprints and relive my adventures."

 ## Features
 * Interactive world map built with Mapbox and react-map-gl
 * Geocoder to help find locations (react-map-gl-geocoder)